coinmetrics/product-docs/docs/market-data/volume/volume_reported.md

 # Reported Volume
 The reported volume aggregated across all exchanges in CM's coverage universe.
-This metric does not use the [Trusted Exchange Framework](https://coinmetrics.io/special-insights/trusted-exchange-framework) to filter for the most accurate and trustworthy crypto exchanges.
-See [Trusted Volume]("volume\_trusted.md")
+These metrics do not use the [Trusted Exchange Framework](https://coinmetrics.io/special-insights/trusted-exchange-framework) to filter for the most accurate and trustworthy crypto exchanges.
+See [Trusted Volume]("volume\_trusted.md") for more details on the distinction for trustworthy exchanges.

 **Contents**
 * [Spot Volume](#spot)